ronnymees/introduction_to_prototyping/docs/README.md

 ## Introduction

 This course is developed for PBA Electronics-ICT at [University College VIVES](https://www.vives.be/nl/technology/elektronica-ict).
-During this course you will learn ...
+During this course you will learn the basics of prototyping, modelmaking and Computer Aided Design, find information on using the prototyping lab.

 ## Content